See more photos of Cynthia Gardens on our Facebook Page

 - Landscaping will be incorporated into this design, including native plants specific to the neighborhood

-- From the street, these two town-house style buildings will look like two double-family homes, integrating with surrounding structures.
+- From the street, these two town-house style buildings look like two double-family homes, integrating with surrounding structures.

 - Although this property is not located in the Historic Allentown District, the design was sensitive to the proximity and incorporated the district’s characteristics.